 Help us ensure that important news and announcements reach you by updating your contact information and communication preferences.Update Your Info

-Join webinars this winter and spring with Middlebury experts on a wide range of topics, including the Olympics, teaching networks, fruit flies, and medieval heretics, among others.Learn More & Register
+Join webinars this winter and spring with Middlebury experts on a wide range of topics, including agriculture, the Russian Empire, and terrorism studies, among others.Learn More & Register

 The MAC Performing Arts Series celebrates its 103rd season with features on the cello, Sergei Rachmaninoff, and the intersection of art, healing, and technology.
 Take in performances from professors, world-renowned musicians, and an array of pre-performance lectures.Learn More